joshgreatuk/InnoHangmanBot/src/main/java/com/innocuous/jdamodulesystem/InteractionNotes.md

 support, and its own preconditions, this means a whole group could have a precondition through just one annotation.

+Preconditions will still apply to classes without the @Group annotation and the annotation is limited to twice in a module hierarchy, although creating further nested module structures is still allowed

 ## Annotations
 Commands will be registered through annotations of methods, the annotations will include: